barryclark/jekyll-now/_posts/2017-04-02-Fitbit+Strava.md

 ## Downloading heart rate data from Fitbit

 Getting basic data from the Fitbit API is easy - no authentication required.
-But for heart rate time series authentication is required.
+But for heart rate time series authentication *is* required.
 This means we need to register an app with [dev.fitbit.com](https://dev.fitbit.com/apps/new).

 Registering an app is fairly straight-forward.
 The important parts are to set the 'OAuth 2.0 Application Type' to 'Personal', and the 'Callback URL' to 'http://127.0.0.1:8080'.
 You'll then be given your 'Client ID' and 'Client Secret' you'll need these to access your data.

 To download the data, I used (python-fitbit)[https://github.com/orcasgit/python-fitbit].
 Download the zip and install the requirements as described on the project page.
-The [docs](http://python-fitbit.readthedocs.io/en/latest/) suggest that the easiest way to authenticate is using the bundled `./gather_keys_oauth2.py`.
-Call it like this:
+The [docs](http://python-fitbit.readthedocs.io/en/latest/) suggest that the easiest way to authenticate is using the bundled `./gather_keys_oauth2.py`. `cd` to your `python-fitbit-master` directory and call it like this:
 ```
 python ./gather_keys_oauth2.py <Client ID> <Client Secret>
 ```